 - Mentoring amongst classes is encouraged and has proven as a highly successful study tool.

-- Students work closely with Career Services to build their resume and interview skills.
+- Students work closely with Career Collaborative to build their resume and interview skills.